Robot joins Darwin, Shakespeare in UK's National Portrait Gallery

 "I wanted to question what it is to be human and what it is to be alive," Tammi, a photojournalist currently working toward a Ph.D. in art photography at Finland's Aalto University, says in an artist's statement.

-The 59 winning images will be on display at the National Portrait Gallery from Saturday through Feb.
+The 59 winning images will be featured at the National Portrait Gallery from Saturday through Feb.
 8. Many will be on display for the first time.

 Crowd Control: A crowdsourced science fiction novel written by CNET readers.